snu-sf/Archmage/README.md

    pointer casts).
    (`render.c` is an exception for reasons mentioned in the paper) Note: `ccomp_orig` is the binary of the original CompCert v3.9, and `test_orig` contains the exactly same benchmarks as `test`.

-5. If you are using a pre-compiled Coq development, confirm that the Coq development compiles without any problem.
+5. (VirtualBox Image Users Only) If you are using a pre-compiled Coq development, confirm that the Coq development compiles without any problem.
    To do so, type `make clean` in both `CCR` and `CompCert-intptr` directories if you have previously built Coq development or are using the VirtualBox Image.